 A Malaysia Patent Grant will be issued when the examiners find that the requirements are fulfilled.

 For international applications that has entered the national phase in Malaysia, a request for substantive examination must be filed within 20 months from the filing date of the first application in a national phase country.

 However, a PCT application has to be lodged and amount of fees paid in the host country within 12 months of first filing to enjoy priority claims.
-You may want to take a look at the PCT pathway here

 For ASEAN Patent Examination Co-operation ("ASPEC") Programme:-